manell0/MileStone-2-emoji-memory/README.md

 ## Media

-- The image on the index.html and the backside image in the memory game was sourced from Google and is the Code Institute logo
+- The image on the index.html and the backside image in the memory game was sourced from Google and is the Code Institute logo.

-  - The smileys used as front images are found on google
+  - The smileys used as front images are found on google.

+- Sound in the game

+   - I found the sounds in the game on my computer and have no idea where they originally come from.

 ## Code